 What Is Micro Cheating?

 Micro cheating refers to acts of seemingly trivial, inappropriate behaviors that occur outside of one’s devoted relationship, often done unintentionally.
 Many people may not consider these behaviors infidelity, since there’s no sex involved, but micro cheating can breach a couple’s spoken or unspoken norms, trust, and boundaries in other ways.
-Although micro cheating doesn’t always result in a full-blown affair, it could lead to relational problems down the road.1, 2, 3, 4, 5, 6
+Although micro cheating doesn’t always result in a full-blown affair, it could lead to relationship problems down the road.1, 2, 3, 4, 5, 6

-Micro Cheating vs. Cheating
+Micro Cheating Vs. Cheating

 While infidelity means different things to different people, relationship experts generally agree that it refers to any behavior that is kept secret or induces feelings of betrayal in a committed relationship.
 While micro cheating and a physical affair share this commonality, micro cheating often lacks the sexual and physical components usually seen in traditional physical infidelity.
 Unlike conventional cheating, micro cheating isn’t always easy to identify or define.1, 2, 3, 4, 5, 6

-Micro Cheating vs. Emotional Cheating
+Micro Cheating Vs. Emotional Cheating

 Emotional cheating is when a person secretly engages in a non-sexual but intimate relationship with someone who isn’t their partner.
 Emotional affairs can begin as micro cheating, with small actions like sharing personal details with a crush or a casual lunch with an ex.
-But these tiny infractions can create opportunities for something deeper to emerge and, if done repeatedly, could potentially turn into emotional or physical infidelity.1, 2, 3, 4, 6
+But these tiny infractions can create opportunities for something deeper to emerge and, if done repeatedly, could potentially turn into physical infidelity.1, 2, 3, 4, 6

 Examples of Micro Cheating

-Some examples of micro-cheating include:2,4,6,7
+Some examples of micro-cheating include:2, 4, 6, 7

 - Messaging or texting someone in a flirtatious way